zachchong/tp/docs/DeveloperGuide.md

 **Extensions**

 * 1a.
-Reporter includes only some fields.
+Reporter omits one or more required fields (name, phone OR email, organisation, role).
   * 1a1.
 PressPal shows an invalid command error message.
     Use case resumes at step 1.